-The Victims of Communism Memorial Foundation hosted the 8th annual National Seminar for Middle and High School Educators from July 10 through Friday, July 14, 2023.
-Teachers from public, private, and home school programs and those interested in education are invited to a week-long event at the Victims of Communism Museum in Washington, DC, where they will learn from top academic experts about the foundational concepts and key figures in the history of Communism, and the over 100 million victims killed in just over 100 years.
+The Victims of Communism Memorial Foundation hosted the 8th annual National Seminar for Middle and High School Educators from July 10 through July 14, 2023.
+Teachers from public, private, and home school programs and those interested in education attended the week-long event at the Victims of Communism Museum in Washington, DC, where they learned from top academic experts about the foundational concepts and key figures in the history of Communism, and the over 100 million victims killed in just over 100 years.
 Educators also heard first-person testimony from survivors of communist rule and received instruction from leading experts.
 They also learned about the newest tools and curriculum resources to teach their students about the legacy of communism and its ongoing threat to freedom.